core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### New Sender ID for the Endpoint {#new-sender-id}

-The Group Manager may assign a new Sender ID to an endpoint, while leaving the Gid, Master Secret and Master Salt unchanged in the group.
+The Group Manager may assign a new Sender ID to an endpoint, while leaving the Gid, Master Secret, and Master Salt unchanged in the group.
 In this case, the Group Manager MUST assign a Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (see {{sec-group-key-management}}).

 Having retrieved the new Sender ID, and potentially other missing data of the immutable Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 When doing so, the endpoint resets the Sender Sequence Number in its Sender Context to 0, and derives a new Sender Key.
 This is in turn used to possibly derive new Pairwise Sender Keys.